Nightlife in Shanghai

 Wine enthusiasts are also spoiled for choice in Shanghai.
 Dr. Wine (closed) has perfect prescription of red or whites by the bottle or glass in a warm, friendly atmosphere.
 Kartel on Xiangyang Road boasts chic modern décor and vast rooftop terrace with 360-degree views.

-Rooftop terrace at Kartel
+The rooftop terrace at Kartel

 Le Bordelais (closed) specializes in wines of the famed region of Bordeaux, at shockingly reasonable prices.
 Le Vin is a small slice Paris on Changle Road, where you can soak in the convivial vibes.
 Book ahead; it fills up fast.

-Bars with nice outdoor seating
+Bars with outdoor seating

 Shanghai gets about six weeks total of decent weather.
 So when it's not hot and humid or cold and damp, a popular pastime is kicking back with a few friends in a bar with a garden villa.
 Sasha's (closed) is a time-honored destination, serving a vast selection of imported craft beers, expertly mixed cocktails and comfort food in a serene garden setting.
 Once the sun goes down, pay a visit to neighboring nightclub Zapata's (closed) for a raucous, tequila-soaked good time, too.
 Cotton's Bar 棉花酒吧 is another Shanghai favorite and has two locations.
 Both are perfect for whiling away the hours in the shade of the plane trees.